Research

 Some Past Research

-Along with other researchers, Dr. Meyers-Denman's published research findings include:
+Dr. Meyers' published research findings include:

-• Preschool age children with developmental language disorder (DLD) who struggle to develop spoken grammar skills by 4-5 years old can learn those skills more efficiently when provided with a type of therapy called Enhanced Conversational Recast
+- Preschool age children with developmental language disorder (DLD) who struggle to develop spoken grammar skills by 4-5 years old can learn those skills more efficiently when provided with a type of therapy called Enhanced Conversational Recast.

-• Another study showed that Enhanced Conversational Recast can work just as well when it is provided in one "dose" during a single intervention session or when spread across a day in smaller "doses".
+- Another study showed that Enhanced Conversational Recast can work just as well when it is provided in one "dose" during a single intervention session or when spread across a day in smaller "doses".

-• Children with developmental language disorder (DLD) who are most likely to benefit from Enhanced Conversational Recast treatment are 4- and 5-year-olds who have receptive vocabulary in the average range and have less severe, though still disordered, expressive grammar skills.
+- Children with developmental language disorder (DLD) who are most likely to benefit from Enhanced Conversational Recast treatment are 4- and 5-year-olds who have receptive vocabulary in the average range and have less severe, though still disordered, expressive grammar skills.
 Research regarding who language treatments are most likely to work well for is an important aspect of treatment research.